26 Numerical Quadrature

 26.4 Adaptive Quadrature

-Design Goal: Automatically focus function evaluations where \(f\) is “difficult” (steep gradients, oscillations) and use large steps where \(f\) is smooth.
-Mechanism: Compare quadrature on one large panel vs. two small panels.
-If the difference is above tolerance \(\varepsilon\), recurse.
+(Adaptive quadrature) Adaptive quadrature focuses function evaluations where \(f\) is difficult and uses large panels where \(f\) is smooth.
+The usual mechanism compares one large panel with two smaller panels; if the difference is above tolerance \(\varepsilon\), the method recurses.

 26.5 Periodic Functions and Spectral Accuracy